grafana/writers-toolkit/docs/sources/writing-guide/topic-types/tutorial/index.md

 <br>
 <br>

-1. Create an `index.md` file within the task directory.
+1. Create an `index.md` file within the tutorial's directory.
 1. Add front matter to the `index` file.

    For more information about front matter, refer to [Front matter]({{< relref "../../front-matter" >}}).